roymacdonald/ofBook/chapters/events/chapter.md

 }
 ```

-### static ofEvents
+### Static ofEvents

 You can have static ofEvents.
 This can become useful in several situations.
 Take a look at the example in `ofFolder/examples/events/simpleEventsExample`.

 [TODO: explain this thoroughly].

+**MH: I think you can get away with a brief explanation and then point them towards the example.**

 ## THE RULE OF 3 (or 5)